Tree #1: Triumph Elm

 Branch: U.S. Air Force

-After completing Basic Training at Lackland AFB, Don went to Kessler AFB, MS, for mechanics technical school, before being stationed at Thornbrough AFB, Cold Bay Alaska.
-He spent his time in the Air Force working on C-47 airplane engines and in the motor pool, as a mechanic and driver.
+Donald (father): After completing Basic Training at Lackland AFB, Don went to Kessler AFB, MS, for mechanics technical school, before being stationed at Thornbrough AFB, Cold Bay Alaska.
+He spent his time in the Air Force working on C-47 airplane engines and in the motor pool, as a mechanic and driver during the Korean War.
 Salmon fishing was just an added benefit.
 Don returned to Sycamore after his service, married the love of his life Barbara and had four children (Thomas, Catherine, Daniel, and Denise).
 He worked as a Tool & Dye Maker at Ideal Industries, for 34 years, in his beloved Sycamore.

-Thomas (son): Like his father, Tom completed Basic Training at Lackland AFB, Tom received his tech training at Brooks AFB, TX, he then went to Kedena AFB, Okinawa Japan, as an Aerospace Physiology Training Specialist.
-Tom was also stationed at Beale AFB, CA, as a pressure suit technician, working with the record-breaking SR-71 and U-2 reconnaissance aircraft.
+Thomas (son): Like his father, Tom completed Basic Training at Lackland AFB, and received his tech training at Brooks AFB, TX.
+He then went to Kedena AFB, Okinawa Japan, as an Aerospace Physiology Training Specialist.
+He was then stationed at Beale AFB, CA, as a pressure suit technician, working with the record-breaking SR-71 and U-2 reconnaissance aircraft.
 Returning to Brooks AFB, Tom worked in Hyperbaric Medicine, treating patients daily in a dive chamber.
 Tom ended his Air Force career at Edwards AFB, working with High Altitude Special Projects and being a member of the Space Shuttle Recovery Crew.
 Tom met and married fellow Air Force veteran, Dawn, and raised three children (Christina, Alex, and Zackary).
 They settled in Harris, MN, where Tom continues as an instructor, training Union Trade workers on safety requirements.

 Dedicated by The Sundly Family